hnla/style-modules/README.md

 # BP Style Module authoring guidelines & installation instructions

-_Style Modules are provided on the understanding that they are authored by members of the community, and while BP will undertake some basic checks on the files it cannot guarantee the suitability of a module in a given theme nor accept responsibility for updates.
+_Style Modules are provided on the understanding that they are authored by members of the community, and while BP will undertake some basic checks on the files it cannot guarantee the suitability of a module in a given theme nor accept responsibility for updates or any general liability.
 Use of the modules is strictly at the users discretion._

 ## Authors Guidelines: